25-Year-Old Center – Toronto Maple Leafs

 Nazem Kadri Contract Information:

-Signed a two-year, $5.8 million contract with the Leafs in September 2013.
+Signed a one-year, $4.1 million contract extension with the Maple Leafs in July 2015.

 To instantly reveal our fantasy analysis of every player – including Nazem Kadri – simply subscribe now.

 |2015-16 Proj||24||NHL||TOR||77||Subscribe now to see our 2015-16 projections for Nazem Kadri|